Important building blocks:

 bleiben?

-Now, let's take a look at something a little more complication: subordinate clauses.
+Now, let’s look at something more complex: subordinate clauses.

 Independent Clause + Subordinate Clause